Research Administration Policies

 Additional detailed information regarding equipment capitalization is available from Property Inventory.
 See also Procedure CR2019 – Accounting for Capital Equipment.

-Sponsor provision of equipment on consignment should be reported to Property inventory on Report of Tangible Assets Acquired by Consignment, Lease, or Loan Form and (Procedure CR2019) to ensure:
+Sponsor provision of equipment on consignment should be reported to Property Inventory on Report of Tangible Property Obtained by Consignment or Loan and Procedure CR2019 to ensure:

 - Adequate insurance coverage is provided,